 - PeaceWorks: Syria’s Socially Mediated Civil War (January 2014)

-USIP hosts conferences, panel discussions, off-record roundtables and other events that gather thought leaders, scholars, policymakers and elected officials to discuss peacebuilding and analyze its challenges.
+USIP hosts conferences, panel discussions, off-record roundtables and other events that gather policymakers, elected officials, scholars and others to discuss peacebuilding and analyze its challenges.
 Events on Syria include those below.

 Middle East Strategy Task Force: Beyond Refugees.
 The 12 million-plus Syrians uprooted from their homes are driving the flood of refugees into Europe.
 Former Secretary of State Madeleine Albright and former National Security Advisor Stephen Hadley led a discussion in September 2015 of how the United States and its partners should respond to the greatest displacement of people since World War II.
 They were joined by former British Foreign Secretary David Miliband, USIP President Nancy Lindborg and others.

 Meet Syria’s Rescue Workers: Saving Lives, Building Peace.
-Amid the bombing and shelling of Syria’s war, hundreds of volunteers have formed rescue squads on the principles of the Geneva Convention.
-The “White Helmets” pull their compatriots from rubble and danger without regard for sect or creed.
-USIP co-hosted two leaders of this movement in September 2014 to discuss possibilities for peacebuilding in Syria.
+Amid the bombing and shelling of Syria’s war, hundreds of volunteers formed rescue squads on the principles of the Geneva Convention.
+These “White Helmets” pull their compatriots from rubble and danger without regard for sect or creed.
+USIP hosted two leaders of this movement to discuss ways to build peace in Syria.
+One of them, Khalid Harah, was tragically killed while conducting rescue work in 2016.